Hardening the electric system

 - Removal of overhead electrical assets in situations where customers can continue to be served through alternate means, including a Remote Grid

-In order to safely perform this hardening work, we may need to address certain trees or shrubs that are located too close to the electric equipment.
+To safely perform this hardening work, we may need to address certain trees or shrubs that are located too close to the electric equipment.
 This work may include:

 - Pruning or cutting down dead, diseased, dying or defective trees that may compromise the powerlines